Iancam/pandas1/readme.md

 #### #Q12: What is the distance between Germany and Norway?

 For the coordinates of a country, use its capital.

-DISCLAIMER: This dataset has been taken from the source without any modifications.
-Any current information in the world affairs, including political implications haven't been represented in this dataset accurately.
-Please consider this as a synthetic dataset and not a real-world representation of the country information.

 #### #Q13: What are the distances between Italy, United Kingdom and Germany?